-The Centre for Women’s Studies and Gender Research at Monash University in Melbourne, Australia was established in 1987 and is based in the School of Political and Social Inquiry in the Faculty of Arts at Monash University’s Clayton Campus.
+The Centre for Women’s Studies and Gender Research at Monash University in Melbourne, Australia was established in 1987 and is based in the School of Social Sciences in the Faculty of Arts at Monash University’s Clayton Campus.
 The Centre’s history and governance reflect increasing recognition of the need for feminist scholarship and pedagogy in the social sciences and humanities.

 In 2008, the Centre celebrated its 21st birthday with a three day research event featuring Professor Robyn Weigman of Duke University as keynote speaker.
 Convenors of women’s and gender studies programs across Australia met for a celebration of feminist research and pedagogy.